2.9 HOMEOSTASIS

 Example: The excretion of glycogen to reduce blood glucose level.

-* Glycogenesis is the formation of glycogen from glucose.
+Formation of glycogen from glucose.

 Human Kidney